-- The City and the Union specifically agree that grievance matters shall proceed to arbitration only if submitted by the City or Local Union 210. - §3.
+- §2.
+Either party may request PERC to submit a list of arbitrators from which the parties may select an arbitrator.
+The arbitrator shall be limited to the issues presented, and shall have no power to add to, subtract from or modify any of the terms of this Agreement, or to establish or change any wage rate except in the case of wage and fringe reopener.
+The decision shall be final and binding.
+Any fees or administrative charges for the arbitrator shall be borne equally by the parties. - The City and the Union specifically agree that grievance matters shall proceed to arbitration only if submitted by the City or Local Union 210. - §3.
 Unless extended by mutual agreement in writing, the failure to observe time limits herein shall constitute abandonment of the grievance, and settlement on the basis of the last City answer. - §4.
-It is specifically understood and agreed that arbitration shall not be obtainable as a matter of right if the grievance: - a. involves the existence of alleged violation of any agreement other than the present agreement between the parties; - would require an arbitrator to rule on, consider or change the appropriate hourly, salary or incentive rate set forth in Exhibit "D", by which an employee shall be paid, or the method by which his/her pay shall be determined; - c. would require an arbitrator to consider, rule on or decide any of the following: - i. the elements of a job assignment; - ii. the level, title or other designation of an employee's job classification; - iii. the right of Management to assign or reassign work. - iv. pertains in any way to the establishment or administration of insurance, pension savings or other benefit plans in which employees are entitled to participate; - v. the right of Management to determine and assign shift hours, except as limited by this Agreement; - vi. involves discipline and discharge of employees who have not yet completed the designated probationary period; - vii. involves violations of State laws and regulations.
+It is specifically understood and agreed that arbitration shall not be obtainable as a matter of right if the grievance: - a. involves the existence of alleged violation of any agreement other than the present agreement between the parties; - b. would require an arbitrator to rule on, consider or change the appropriate hourly, salary or incentive rate set forth in Exhibit "E", by which an employee shall be paid, or the method by which his/her pay shall be determined; - c. would require an arbitrator to consider, rule on or decide any of the following: - i. the elements of a job assignment; - ii. the level, title or other designation of an employee's job classification; - iii. the right of Management to assign or reassign work. - iv. pertains in any way to the establishment or administration of insurance, pension savings or other benefit plans in which employees are entitled to participate; - v. the right of Management to determine and assign shift hours, except as limited by this Agreement; - vi. involves discipline and discharge of employees who have not yet completed the designated probationary period; - vii. involves violations of State laws and regulations.